MobilityData/mobility-feed-api/tmp.md

 - Schema definition lives in `docs/schemas/`
 - `CHANGELOG.md` tracks all schema changes
 - Breaking changes bump major, additive changes bump minor, docs bump patch

+### v2.0 scope

+- Only GTFS Schedule `.txt` files from the official reference are diffed
+- GTFS extensions (GTFS-Fares v2, GTFS-Flex, GTFS-Pathways extensions, etc.) are reported as unsupported
+- Non-`.txt` files in the archive (e.g. `readme.pdf`) are reported as unsupported
+- Support for additional files and extensions can be added in future minor versions (v2.1+) without breaking this schema